okjuan/virtual.book/_posts/2024-04-06-hailu-mergia.md

 She reacted with concern, but then said that her boyfriend was in charge of the sound and that he was a pro.
 I changed the subject.

-They were selling _Lala Belu_ on vinyl but didn't accept debit, credit, cash, or Venmo, so I spent the next several minutes downloading and trying to set up PayPal.
+They were selling _Lala Belu_ on vinyl but didn't accept debit, credit, cash, or Venmo, so I spent the next several minutes downloading PayPal and trying to set it up.
 I stood aside as the woman continued selling copies of the record to people that came up.
 While I battled with multifactor authentication and her confusing instructions -- __no, you can't do it that way because of the currency exchange__ -- people kept coming up and buying records until there was only one left.
 Another guy came up wanting to buy the record.